pinefor/string-forge/README.md

 Installation
 ------------

-The recommended way to install NewRelic/Silex is [through composer](http://getcomposer.org).
+The recommended way to install StringForge is [through composer](http://getcomposer.org).
 You can see [the package information on Packagist.](https://packagist.org/packages/mcuadros/silex-newrelic)

 ```JSON